ray-project/ray/doc/source/rllib/rllib-rlmodule.rst

 .. testcode::

-    # Import the config of the algo of your choice:
+    # Import the config of the algorithm of your choice:
-    from ray.rllib.algorithms.sac import SACConfig
+    from ray.rllib.algorithms.sac import PPOConfig

     # Print out the (abstract) APIs, you need to subclass from and whose
     # abstract methods we need to implement (besides `setup()` and the `_forward_..()`
     # methods):
     print(
-        SACConfig()
+        PPOConfig()
         .get_default_learner_class()
         .rl_module_required_apis()
     )

 .. note::
-    Your VPG example RLModule here is not required to implement any APIs yet.
-This is because you haven't considered training it with any particular algorithm yet.
+    The preceding VPG example module isn't required to implement any APIs yet.
+This is because you still haven't considered training it with any particular algorithm.
-    However, you can find examples of PPO-ready custom RLModules `here <https://github.com/ray-project/ray/blob/master/rllib/examples/rl_modules/classes/tiny_atari_cnn_rlm.py>`__
+    However, you can find examples of algorithm-ready (:py:class:`~ray.rllib.algorithms.ppo.PPO`) custom RLModules `here <https://github.com/ray-project/ray/blob/master/rllib/examples/rl_modules/classes/tiny_atari_cnn_rlm.py>`__
     and `here <https://github.com/ray-project/ray/blob/master/rllib/examples/rl_modules/classes/lstm_containing_rlm.py>`__.